<Home/Articles/Botswana’s cultural highlights

 Maitisong Festival

 This month-long festival takes place from late March or early April every year in Botswana’s capital, Gaborone.
-The festival is a celebration of performing arts, featuring music, dance, poetry and theatre shows performed by artists from Botswana and beyond.
+The festival is a celebration of performing arts, featuring music, dance, poetry and theater shows performed by artists from Botswana and beyond.
 As well as acting as a platform for intercultural exchange, the festival promotes and supports young performers at the start of their careers, and aims to raise the profile of the arts in Botswana and throughout the world.

 Tjilenje Cultural Festival